egouldo/notebook_elise_gould/content/post/2018-03-15-reading-club-reproducibility.md

 Saves you time later!!! "technical debt", programming term.
 Investing time now saves heartache later.

+Other things not given time, but to be considered:

-# Reproducible reports
+- Reproducible reports

-# Debugging / defensive coding
+- Debugging / defensive coding